-Due to an already sluggish Salvadoran economy and now the added burden of high inflation and the Ukraine conflict, domestic sugar consumption is expected to decrease reaching 271,000 MT in MY22.
-Post estimates that due a slight increase in sugar demand, mainly in the foodservice and confectionary sectors, consumption is forecast to increase to 272,000 MT in MY23.
+Due to a rebound in economic growth domestic sugar consumption is expected to increase reaching 275,000 MT in MY23.
+Post estimates that due a slight increase in sugar demand, mainly in the foodservice and confectionary sectors, consumption is forecast to continue increasing to 277,000 MT in MY24.